-- 1. Push the $(\mathbf{P})$ button for more than 3 seconds. - 2.
-The display alternately shows PRSS and $\overline{D}$ . - 3.
-By and and v buttons set a password equal to 81. - Push (P) button.
-The instrument shows the acronym of the first configuration parameter group a un P. - 5.
-By (U) button select the group of the first parameter of your list. - 6.
-With the $(\mathbf{P})$ button select the first parameter of your list - 7.
-The instrument shows alternately the acronym of the parameter and his current promotion level.
+- 1. Push the (P) button for more than 3 seconds. - 2.
+The upper display will show PB55 while the lower display shows G. - 3.
+By ♠ and ♥ buttons set a password equal to 81. - 4.
+Push (P) button.

+The instrument shows the acronym of the first configuration parameter group $^{3}$ $m^{P}$ .

+- 5. By 1 button select the group of the first parameter of your list. - 6.
+With the (P) button select the first parameter of your list - 7.
+The upper display will show the acronym of the parameter while the lower display shows its current promotion level.
 The promotion level is defined by a letter followed by a number.
-The letter can be: - "c " The parameter is NOT promoted and is present only in configuration.
+The letter can be: - ""

+The parameter is NOT promoted and is present only in configuration.
 In this case the number is forced to zero. - "A" Indicates that the parameter has been promoted to the limited access level.
-The number shows its position in the limited access list. - """ Indicates that the parameter has been promoted to the Operator level.
-The number shows its position in the limited access list. - By (▲) and (♥) buttons assign to this parameter the desired position.
+The number shows its position in the limited access list. - "a" Indicates that the parameter has been promoted to the Operator level.
+The number shows its position in the limited access list. - 8.
+By and buttons assign to this parameter the desired position.